Yukinori Taniguchi: Racing career

 Taniguchi driving the Bamboo Engineering Chevrolet Cruze at Suzuka during the 2011 World Touring Car Championship season.

 Taniguchi supported Nobushige Kumakubo's Team Orange (Team Yuke's) in the D1 Grand Prix and Yuke's developed game series of the event.

-He entered in some spec racing series as a driver.
+Taniguchi entered in some spec racing series as a driver.
 In 2005, he competed in Super Taikyu on Nissan 350Z with Tarzan Yamada and became series champion.
 In 2007, he competed in the Japan Le Mans Challenge, and won a race and became runner-up in the season.

 In 2008 Taniguchi competed in two rounds of the FIA World Touring Car Championship (WTCC) in a Honda Accord for the N. Technology team alongside regular driver James Thompson.
 After a break, Taniguchi returned to the WTCC in 2010 with Bamboo Engineering, racing in the final three events of the season in a Chevrolet Lacetti, previously driven by Harry Vaulkhard.
 He joined Wiechers-Sport for the 2013 FIA WTCC Race of Japan to replace their regular driver Fredy Barth who had other commitments.